RightsandWrongsgit/ARMTEC/modules/development.md

-The Masquerade Module lets you switch users and back to your own account so you can do your experience testing of what it is like for various log in role statuses to experience your site. composer require 'drupal/masquerade:^2.0@beta'

 The Responsive Preview Module is a way to quickly test the look of your site in various responsive view breakpoints while you are doing development.
 They warn it isn't a perfect simulation but pretty solid.